tuftsceeo/IoT/GrovePi/README.md

 - https://www.youtube.com/watch?v=L0U7GsgMJTI&feature=youtu.be

 **Change your password if it is still the default password!**

 When logged in as the pi user, you can change your password with the passwd command.
-Enter *passwd* on the command line and hit Enter.
+Enter **passwd** on the command line and hit Enter.
 You’ll be prompted to enter your current password to authenticate, and then asked for a new password.
 Hit Enter on completion and you’ll be asked to confirm it.
 Note that no characters will be displayed while entering your password.
 Once correctly confirmed, you’ll see a success message and the new password will be in effect immediately.
 For more information, check out:
 - https://www.raspberrypi.org/documentation/linux/usage/users.md

 **Using a used Raspberry Pi and SD card? **

 Here is a SD Formatter for Mac Download (If you need to reformat your SD card)
 - https://www.sdcard.org/downloads/formatter_4/eula_mac/
+- *Warning* - Reformatting will erase everything on your SD card, so make sure to save any important files.

-**How to get the Raspberry Pi software to communicate with the GrovePi** The next step is to get the GrovePi communicating with the Raspberry Pi.
+**How to get the Raspberry Pi software to communicate with the GrovePi**

+The next step is to get the GrovePi communicating with the Raspberry Pi.

         1. Make sure the Raspberry Pi is powered on.
 Without the GrovePi attached, open a terminal (can SSH on your computer or use terminal on a monitor).